The Batwa Cultural Trail

 Despite the efforts of the government and other international organizations to ensure a smooth migration of the Batwa into their new settlements.
 There have been some challenges, for instance.
 The Batwa have still failed to completely cope with the modern ways of life.
 The Batwa had it easy while living in the forest as they had everything they needed in the forest.
 They only had to hunt and gather fruits.
 But with their new settlement, they have to face several challenges including poverty, sickness and drunkenness among others.
 The Bantu have to also cope with modern farming methods like beekeeping, crop farming, and animal rearing.

 However, a few Batwa groups still live in the forest.
 Those that refused to exit the forests were put into small communities on the outskirts of Mgahinga and Bwindi Impenetrable Forest National Park in Echuuya forest – and in Semiliki National Park.

 The Batwa cultural trail is one of the most gratifying cultural tours in Uganda.
 The Batwa cultural trail is done in Mgahinga National Park and the Batwa cultural experience in Bwindi Impenetrable Forest National Park. the difference between the cultural trail and the cultural experience is that the cultural trail takes longer than the experience and it is within the forest. as for the Batwa experience, it takes place in the Batwa communities outside Bwindi Forest.

-The Batwa cultural trails and cultural experience have been of great significance to the social and economic livelihoods of the Batwa communities.
-This has been witnessed through the proceeds received from the good will of tourism.
-Furthermore, the Batwa cultural trail and experience are usually part of Uganda gorilla safaris to Bwindi Impenetrable Forest National Park and Mgahinga National Park. therefore, the money collected for these cultural encounters helps fund their life styles and survival in the forest.
+Batwa cultural trails and cultural experience have been of great significance to the social and economic livelihoods of the Batwa communities.
+This has been witnessed through the proceeds received from the goodwill of tourism.
+Furthermore, the Batwa cultural trail and experience are usually part of Uganda gorilla safaris to Bwindi and Mgahinga NP.
+Therefore, the money collected for these cultural encounters helps fund their lifestyles and survival in the forest.